Vegetarian and vegan travel: 10 tips for easier plant-based eating abroad

 Research the food scene

 Research vegan and vegetarian friendly restaurants in the places you'll be visiting, so you don't wander around for hours asking to see the menu when you're hungry and irritated.
-TripAdvisor and Zomato can help you with this, and Happy Cow is a great resource as it specifically focuses on where to find plant-based food, with helpful reviews and photos.
+TripAdvisor (affiliate link) and Zomato can help you with this, and Happy Cow is a great resource as it specifically focuses on where to find plant-based food, with helpful reviews and photos.

 Social media is great for research too.
 I follow a number of vegan / vegetarian bloggers on Instagram, so I've also found some amazing spots just by going through their feeds.
 When they post about somewhere cool they've found on their travels, I save the photo to the 'collections' section of my account so I can research and remember it later.

 Buy some of your favourite snacks to take with you for the days when the only thing you can find is a sad, lettuce-infested salad.
 Some countries don't allow certain kinds of food through customs, but the more packaged, sealed and processed items are usually okay.

 I stock up on cereal bars and energy bites before I travel (particularly ones with nuts, seeds or dried fruit as they're more substantial if you're in-between meals) and buy some fruit from a local grocery store once I'm on the ground.

 If you want to be super prepared, you can also take along a bag of powdered soy milk for your morning coffee, or, if they're available, you can buy small cartons of dairy free milk to keep in your hotel mini fridge.

 Don't starve in the sky

 Remember to book a special meal for your flight, or pack your own.
 Log in and manage your booking at least a few days before your trip, so you can request a vegetarian or vegan meal if they're available.